BELL Summer Internship Program

 In addition to collaboration with individual graduate students and work on specific projects, weekly lab meetings will give interns a chance to present their own work for feedback and provide feedback to others.
 We will also discuss current papers being published that relate to the lab's projects.

-This is an unpaid internship and requires a commitment of 20-30 hours/week for 8 weeks between Monday, June 3rd 2019 to Friday, July 26th 2019.
-We will allow a late-start for students who are enrolled in a quarter system that ends later than June 3rd.
+This is an unpaid internship and requires a commitment of 20-30 hours/week for 8 weeks between Monday, June 1st 2020 to Friday, July 24th 2020.
+We will allow a late start for students who are enrolled in a quarter system that ends later than June 1st.
 Missing part of the internship due to personal vacations is not permissible.

-To apply please fill out the application questionnaire:
+To apply, please fill out our application questionnaire.

 You will need to submit the following materials in the above application: